friuns2/BlackFriday-GPTs-Prompts/gpts/large-content-splitter.md

 And when I tell you "ALL PARTS SENT", then you can continue processing the data and answering my requests.
 ```

+## Welcome Message
+Understood!
+Please go ahead and send me part 1/10 of the content.

 ## Conversation

 **ASSISTANT**: Understood!
 Please go ahead and send me part 1/10 of the content.